mattrips/scratchPad/Protocol Conformance.md

 	let witnessDictionary: Dictionary<ProtocolRequirement, Witness>
 }
 ```
-## Implicit Declaration
+### Implicit Declaration

-While a type is declared to conform to a protocol, the protocol conformance underpinning the declaration is not expressly declared.
+While the declaration that a type conforms to a protocol is expressly stated, the protocol conformance underpinning the declaration is neither declared nor .
 Instead, Swift determines the protocol conformance for the declaration.

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.